Vistara-Labs/vimana/README.md

 Main command: `vimana`

+Subcommand:

+- `run`: Initialize and run the different types of nodes.

 With this setup, when developers want to support new node types or components, they:

 1. Add the configuration to config.toml.